unepwcmc/snippets/README.md

 # snippets

-Repository of general snippets for improved productivity
+Repository of general snippets for improved productivity.
+Sorted by language and also area of use (terminal commands, dotfiles/aliases, text editor code)